35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 The updated assessment also shows that the Mayor is giving NHG an extra £13.72m in affordable housing grant, raising it to £42.51m from £28.79m.
 The number of affordable units is also rising, but only by 17 units, which means a nominal grant for each additional unit of £807,058 [^4].

-Put another way, the average grant for each unit of affordable housing has risen from £115.39k per home to £162.25k per home, which is about a third of the total build cost for an affordable home \[NOTE £325,280,540 divided by 640= £508.25k av cost per unit; x 262 affordable units = £133.162m; divided by £42.51m = 3.13]
+Put another way, the average grant for each unit of affordable housing has risen from £115.39k per home to £162.25k per home, which is about a third of the total build cost for an affordable home [^5]

 ### The Mayor repairs NHG's bottom line?